-We completed temperature setbacks in operating rooms, including new hybrid operating rooms (we lower the temperature at night, to save energy and reduce costs.)
-In 2018, we extended this to the Ambulatory Surgery Center.
+We completed temperature setbacks in operating rooms, including new hybrid operating rooms (we lower the temperature at night, to save energy and reduce costs.), and the Ambulatory Surgery Center.

 We upgraded all hospital interior and exterior (streetlights, hospital garage and open parking lots) lighting to LED lights.
 We realized a 67 percent energy savings when we converted from regular to LED lighting.
 LED lights last longer and are brighter than electric lights.

 Stony Brook Medicine won a 2016 Vizient Sustainability Excellence Award for our Deck Rehabilitation Project on the Health Sciences Tower rooftop.
 The buildings were experiencing temperature control issues.
 We installed more efficient insulation, and replaced the rusted beams that were supporting the infrastructure.
 New high-efficiency insulation was installed and all lighting was replaced with LEDs.
 Support steel was replaced.
 New doors were installed to inhibit outside temperatures from entering.
 The facility roofs are now water-tight, and the area above the ceiling has significantly higher temperatures on cold days and lower temperatures on hot days.
 Vizient Sustainability Excellence Awards are given by Vizient, the largest member-owned healthcare company in the country, to hospitals that demonstrate commitment to sustainability by implementing a new program that has measurable success.

 Melissa Murphy, Michael Cullen, James Prudenti, Cliff Roggemann and Paul Marotta.